 The Wahl 5545-400 Ear, Nose and Brow Trimmer is a handsome grooming tool that allows you to eliminate pesky nasal hair without having to get in there and rend each hair individually by the root.
 It features an ergonomically designed body that’s easy to grip and hygienic rotating blades that draw the offending hairs in and cut them back without any of the nasty pull and tear you’ll experience from some lesser nose hair trimmers.
 For those new to mechanical trimmers this is as good a starting point as you’re likely to get since it’s easy to use, safe, painless and affordable.
 The 5545-400 has a helpful light that illuminates the inside of your nose so you can see what you’re doing and what is left to do.
 Some find the light annoying but if you angle it a bit away from your eyes it’s actually quite helpful.

 The trimmer head itself is easy to remove and clean, which is something that can be done either with a can of compressed air or by running it under the faucet.
 It’s not the quietest nose trimmer on the market today, nor is it the noisiest.
 For the most part noise levels are not unlike what you’ll experience with an average electric shaver.
 While many of the attachments such as the eyebrow trimmer seem like little more than afterthoughts the primary function of this tool is to help clear the undergrowth from your nose and, to a lesser extent, your ear hair.
-And it does a bang up job of that.
+And it does a bang-up job of that.
+If you need a good trimmer for your manly parts, check out our guide to the best pubic hair trimmers.

 Easy to clean cutting head